- Is Anger an emotion or a reaction?

 Anger and irritability may cause similar behaviours but they are caused differently.

-While both men and women experience anger in a very similar way, they express their coercive behaviours differently, based on their strengths and abilities.
+While various people experience anger in a very similar way, they express their anger differently.

-When we're faced with a situation which seems to have no options for solutions, or when our brain simply runs out of short-term capacity, our brain goes into survival mode.
-This is often called the limbic hijack.
+When we're faced with a situation that seems to have run out of no options for solutions, or when our brain simply runs out of short-term capacity, our amygdala tells our brain to go into survival mode.